rancher/docs/content/rke/latest/en/upgrades/_index.md

 Prior to v0.2.0, if a version is defined in `kubernetes_version` and is not found in the specific list of supported Kubernetes versions,  the default version from the supported list is used.

 If you want to use a different version from the supported list, please use the [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/) option.

+### Mapping the Kubernetes Version to Services

+In RKE, `kubernetes_version` is used to map the version of Kubernetes to the default services, parameters, and options.

+For RKE v0.3.0+, the service defaults are located [here](https://github.com/rancher/kontainer-driver-metadata/blob/master/rke/k8s_service_options.go).

+For RKE prior to v0.3.0, the service defaults are located [here](https://github.com/rancher/types/blob/release/v2.2/apis/management.cattle.io/v3/k8s_defaults.go).
+Note: The version in the path of the service defaults file corresponds to a Rancher version.
+Therefore, for Rancher v2.1.x, [this file](https://github.com/rancher/types/blob/release/v2.1/apis/management.cattle.io/v3/k8s_defaults.go) should be used.

 ### Service Upgrades